 6.5 The Entity is responsible for monitoring compliance of the software product on a continuous basis against the specified test scenarios in view of any changes to the specifications.
 The Entity is responsible for keeping abreast of developments to the law independent of any changes that may be highlighted by the ATO on the Register.

-6.7 The Tax Office may request that The Entity provide copies of output for the product, based on the specified test scenarios.
-If the product does not produce the same result specified in each scenario being tested the Tax Office may remove the product from the Register in accordance with Condition 6.6.
-If The Entity does not provide the requested output, the Tax Office may remove the product from the Register in accordance with Condition 6.9.
+6.7 The ATO may request that The Entity provide copies of output for the product, based on the specified test scenarios.
+If the product does not produce the same result specified in each scenario being tested the ATO may remove the product from the Register in accordance with Condition 6.6.
+If The Entity does not provide the requested output, the ATO may remove the product from the Register in accordance with Condition 6.9.